lynnlangit/Spark-Scala-EKS/AWS-Setup-Guide-Spark-EKS.md

 ## Task 8 - View results

-Terraform created a read/write bucket for spark jobs that starts with the prefix `variant-spark-k-storage` and ends with a timestamp.
+Terraform created a read/write bucket for spark jobs that starts with the prefix `sagemaker-spark-scala-storage` and ends with a timestamp.
 Visit this bucket in the AWS web console and navigate to the `output` folder.

 The spark job has serialized the linear regression model in parquet format to the `model` folder.